Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Auditing/Governance, Risk & Compliance.md

 # Compliance

-Compliance ensures that an organization adheres to relevant laws, regulations, and industry standards.
+Compliance *ensures that an organization adheres to relevant laws, regulations, and industry standards.*

 ● Components:
-- Regulatory Requirements: Meeting legal obligations such as GDPR, HIPAA, or PCI DSS.
+- **Regulatory Requirements:** Meeting legal obligations such as GDPR, HIPAA, or PCI DSS.
-- Internal Policies: Adhering to internal security policies and procedures.
+- **Internal Policies:** Adhering to internal security policies and procedures.
-- Audits and Assessments: Conducting regular reviews to ensure compliance.
+- **Audits and Assessments:** Conducting regular reviews to ensure compliance.

 # Importance of GRC

-● Comprehensive Security Assessment: Understanding GRC helps testers conduct more thorough and relevant assessments.
+● Understanding GRC helps testers conduct more thorough and relevant assessments.

-● Enhanced Reporting: Knowledge of GRC allows testers to frame their findings in the context of organizational policies, risk management, and compliance requirements.
+●  *Allows testers to frame their findings in the context of organizational policies*, risk management, and compliance requirements.

-● Strategic Recommendations: Testers can provide more strategic recommendations that align with the organization's GRC framework, helping to strengthen overall security posture.
+● *Testers can provide more strategic recommendations that align with the organization's GRC framework*, helping to strengthen overall security posture.